onedata/onedata-documentation/docs/intro.md

 ### API

-Currently Onedata exposes a CDMI (Cloud Data Management Interface) [interface](user-guide/cdmi.md) and RESTful [interface](https://onedata.org/#/home/api) for integration with other services, which allows developers to directly access and manage spaces, groups, authorization rights and data.
+Currently Onedata exposes a CDMI (Cloud Data Management Interface) [interface][CDMI interface] and RESTful [interface][REST interface] for integration with other services, which allows developers to directly access and manage spaces, groups, authorization rights and data.

 ## Architecture